paulfrische/.dotfiles/README.md

 This repo contains all my dotfiles.
 Use them on your own risk.

 ### notes to myself:
-- AUR package for wifi-drivers: `rtl88xxau-aircrack-dkms-git` I use
+- AUR package for wifi-drivers I use: `rtl88xxau-aircrack-dkms-git`